Byron1z/managing-ad-B1z/README.md

 <p>
   Here is where we check if a User cannot Login into the System.

-  We will check whether the User's Account Status is locked/Disabled and how to unlock/re-enable the Account.
+  We will check whether the User's Account Status is locked/Disabled and how to unlock/re-enable the Account if its necessary for that particular user.

   Begin,
 </p>